boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 However after time I chose not to use AWS in the end because of cost.
 So what's the real cost assuming I wanted to do it again?

+Well to start all the software used is free as in freedom and open source.
+So nothing to worry about there.

 In my case the cost would be free as I used "free compute" left over from searchcode.
 Not everyone has compute lying around however.
 So lets assume another person wishes to replicate this and as such needs to get a server.

 It could be done for €73 using the cheapest new dedicated server from Hetzner https://www.hetzner.com/dedicated-rootserver However that cost includes a new server setup fee.
 If you are willing to wait and poke around on their auction house https://www.hetzner.com/sb you can find much cheaper servers with no setup fee at all.
 At time of writing I found the below machine which would be perfect for this project and is €25.21 a month with no setup fee.